fbomb111/clean-code-distilled/docs/comments.md

 #### Commented out code
 * Normally gives no indication as to why it's commented out.
-* Others are afraid to delete commented code thinking it's important so it never really goes away.
+* Others are afraid to delete commented code thinking it's important so it never goes away.
 * We have source control.

 #### HTML comments